-A Level Chemistry is one of the most demanding A Levels available, and the A* is the grade that separates students who understand chemistry from students who can perform under the specific conditions the exam demands.
-The gap between an A and an A* is not primarily a knowledge gap.
-It is a precision gap — in terminology, in how mechanisms are drawn, in how multi-step calculations are presented, and in how unfamiliar questions are approached when the answer is not immediately obvious.
+A Level Chemistry is one of the most demanding A Levels available.
+The A* is the grade that separates students who understand chemistry from those who can perform under exam conditions.
+However, the gap between an A and an A* is rarely a knowledge gap.
+It is a precision gap: in terminology, in how mechanisms are drawn, and in how multi-step calculations are presented.
+In practice, unfamiliar questions test the same precision.

-This post covers what A Level Chemistry examiners reward at the top grade band and what students sitting in the A range need to change to reach an A*.
+This post covers what A Level Chemistry examiners reward at the top grade band.
+It also explains what students sitting in the A range need to change to reach an A*.

 Why A students miss the A*